-I am Janet Beale, owner and founder of Astra Sheepdog Center.
+I am Janet Beale, owner and founder of the world famous

 Experienced Border collie Breeder and trainer for 30 years In the Border collie community.

 I need no introduction with my Astra Sheepdogs, whom I have been bred for over 30 years, I competed successfully in sheepdog trials in South Africa in the late 80's early 90's and in the UK during the 90's, until full time farming and contract shepherding duties coupled with owners wanting to see puppies and trained sheepdogs curtailed my spare time.

 Our border collies have been placed in homes throughout the world, they have achieved status as farm dogs, trials dogs, Agility dogs, Obedience and, Working trials Champions, Qualified Search and rescue dogs for people, drugs and explosives, Trained Service dogs for disabled, and Ordinary but very important Active family pets.

 In Rhodesia (now called Zimbabwe) our standard poodles and Labradors, were used to retrieve duck and pigeon, collecting shot birds for the likes of the Rhodesian President Dupont, here in the UK we have bred toy poodles for 13 years, all but two have been placed into pet only homes but the two sold into the show ring, have both have made cruft’s qualifiers on several occasions.